 - Peel and thinly slice the onion and carrot.

 - Add the broccoli florets and the rolls of misua.
 When the soup reaches the boiling point once more, turn off the heat, cover and leave for three minutes.
-Serve at once.